 Mid-weight fleeces are thicker and heavier than lightweight options.
 They almost always hold more heat, though the occasional lightweight fleece gives them a run for their money with high-tech insulation.
 The downside is that their bulk can make them cumbersome to move in and carry around.
 These jackets are usually still compact enough to serve as a mid-layer beneath a more weather-resistant outer layer.

-Similar to lightweight fleeces, mid-weight fleeces have a better chance of breathing well than heavy-weight options due to the thickness and density of the fabric.
+Like lightweight fleeces, mid-weight fleeces have a better chance of breathing well than heavyweight options due to the thickness and density of the fabric.
 If you want a warmer, cozier option for slower-paced adventures or everyday wear, a mid-weight jacket is likely to treat you right.
 We reach for these when heading out for meandering hikes, town tours, or relaxing around a campfire.
 If you also want to be able to wear your fleece under an even warmer winter jacket or a waterproof shell, you probably want a mid-weight model.

 Heavyweight